 Important Note: ✶SAT Subject Tests are not available on this date

 ✶✶Only SAT Subject Tests will be given on this date.

 ✶✶✶These are approximate dates.
-SAT Essay scores are generally released within ten days of the multiple-choice scores.
+SAT Essay scores generally release within ten days of the multiple-choice scores.

 Anticipated SAT Test Dates and Deadlines (2021-2022)

-The Official College Board does not confirm these dates, but we expect SAT to be held in 2021/2022.
+The Official College Board does not confirm these dates, but we expect SAT to occur in 2021/2022.

 Test dates, registration deadlines, and score release dates are subject to change.